RamblingCookieMonster/TireFire/README.md

 * Overabundance of acronyms, project names, groups, etc.?
 Use notes to track wtf all this stuff means
 * You don't have a solution in place for something like this already, and/or just want to experiment
 * etc.

+You might consider a variety of UIs.
+Perhaps a PoshBot plugin that takes into account some common schema to simplify input and display, or a Dots plugin that pulls in notes and relates them to nodes in the DB.

 ## Installation